Wade Ward: Biography

 Benjamin, "Uncle," Wade Ward was born in Independence Virginia on October 15th, 1892.
 Ward was an award winning clawhammer banjo player and won first place in the Galax, Virginia Old Time Fiddler's Convention eight times between the years and 1936 and 1968.

-He was the youngest of nine siblings born to Enoch Ward and Rosamond Ward.
 Ward began playing the banjo when he was 11 years old.
 His older brother, Davy Crockett Ward, who was 20 years his senior, taught him the skill.
 In addition to playing banjo, Ward also played fiddle.
 In August of 1913, Ward married Lelia Mathews.
 They had at least two children together before her death in 1951.
 He remarried in 1954 to Mollie Yates.

 Ward began performing in public in 1919, at age 26.
 His first group, the Buck Mountain Band, included Van Edwards on fiddle and Van's son Earl on guitar.
 In 1925, Ward recorded four solo tunes (unreleased) for the Okeh label during a field recording session in Asheville, North Carolina.
 In October 1929 he and the Buck Mountain Band recorded four more tunes for Okeh in Richmond, Virginia, two of which were released.
 In addition to playing with the Buck Mountain Boys, Ward was employed by the Parsons Auction Company.
 He performed for their Saturday sales for 51 years.

 In the early 1930s, Ward joined a band called the Ballard Branch Bogtrotters, formed by his older brother Crockett.
 Ward played banjo, Crockett and his neighbor Alec "Uncle Eck" Dunford played fiddles, Crockett's son Fields played guitar and sang, and the Wards' family doctor W. P. Davis managed the group and occasionally played autoharp.
 Folklorist John A. Lomax discovered the group in 1937 at the Galax Fiddlers' Convention and recorded them for the Library of Congress.
 John's son Alan Lomax recorded Wade in 1939, 1941, and again in 1959; nearly 200 recordings of Ward are archived at the Library of Congress' American Folklife Center.
 Other folklorists including Mike Seeger and Peter Hoover made additional field recordings in the 1950s and 1960s.
 The Bogtrotters appeared at festivals during the folk revivals of the 40s and 50s.

 Despite his musical gifts, Ward made his living as a farmer.
 He died on May 29th, 1971 in Independence, Virginia, and is buried in the Saddle Creek Primitive Baptist Church Cemetery a few miles west of town.